Chrysippus of Elis

 The abduction of Chrysippus by Laius on an Apulian red-figure hydria, c.
 320-310 BC, Archaeological Museum of Fiesole.

 In Greek mythology, Chrysippus (/kraɪˈsɪpəs, krɪ-/; Χρύσιππος) was a divine hero of Elis in the Peloponnesus peninsula (southern Greece), sometimes referred to as Chrysippus of Pisa.
-He is traditionally the son of Pelops by a nymph.
+He is traditionally the son of Pelops by a nymph, born out of wedlock.

 Chrysippus is notable for his abduction by Laius, prince of Thebes who was warmly received at Pisa and Pelops' court but became infatuated with Chrysippus due to his good looks.
 Laius' actions would result in Pelops' terrible curse being cast over him and his descendants.
-Chrysippus' life was eventually cut short by his jealous half-brothers who murdered him in cold blood.
+Chrysippus' life was eventually cut short by his jealous half-brothers Atreus and Thyestes who murdered him in cold blood.

 Family

-Chrysippus was the bastard son of Pelops, king of Pisa in the Peloponnesus, and the nymph Axioche or Danais.
+Chrysippus was the bastard son of Pelops, king of Pisa in the western Peloponnesus, and the nymph Axioche or Danais.
 In Hellanicus however he was a legitimate son from a previous marriage instead.
-He was half-brother to Atreus, Thyestes, Pittheus, Dias, Cynosurus, Corinthus, Hippalmus (or Hippalcimus), Hipassus, Cleon, Argeius, Alcathous, Aelius, Dimoetes, Troezen, Nicippe, Astydameia, and Lysidice.
 According to Pseudo-Plutarch, of all his children Pelops loved Chrysippus best.